- February 22, 2023

 How to manage projects where both freelancers and team members are included

-Because the question is not simply: how to manage freelancers?
+Because the question is not simply: “how to manage freelancers?”
 Most companies hire also their in-house crew, and freelancers are just an addition.
-That’s why you need to learn how to manage freelance team members and the rest of the team at the same time.
+That’s why you need to learn how to manage freelance teams and the rest of the team at the same time.
+Don’t forget that a freelancer’s work is just as important as that of a full-time employee.

 How to track project progress, assign tasks, meet your deadlines and make everybody feel okay?